Working Together for a Housed and Healthy Brevard.

 Strengthen.
 Strengthening the existing foundation for our Continuum of Care through governance, funding, and community engagement.
 The CoC represents the ground floor from which all other priorities are supported.

 Reduce.
 Reducing the number and length of time people experience homelessness, including those who are chronically homeless and those fleeing domestic violence.
-To accomplish this, we must expand upon a diversified outreach approach to meet our most vulnerable populations where they are and grow our Coordinated Entry System for streamlined and efficient placement into housing.
+To accomplish this, we must expand upon street outreach to meet our most vulnerable populations where they are and grow our Coordinated Entry System for streamlined and efficient placement into housing.
 Utilizing our By Name List will ensure we are always keeping the client in the forefront of the process.

 Finally, we’d like to thank all of our CoC members, the CoC Advisory Council, the BHC Board of Directors, and the many individuals who shared their vision for a Housed & Healthy Brevard.